2 Americans kidnapped in Mexico found dead and 2 found alive, officials say - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s David Williams, Jose Lesh, Amanda Jackson, Elizabeth Wolfe, Hannah Rabinowitz, David Shortell, Paul Murphy, Rosa Flores, Jennifer Hansler, Sam Fossum, Andi Babineau, Polo Sandoval, Rebekah Reiss and Jorge Engels contributed to this report.
+CNN’s David Williams, Jose Lesh, Amanda Jackson, Elizabeth Wolfe, Hannah Rabinowitz, David Shortell, Paul Murphy, Rosa Flores, Jennifer Hansler, Sam Fossum, Andi Babineau, Polo Sandoval, Rebekah Reiss, Jorge Engels, Andy Rose and Theresa Waldrop contributed to this report.